dhoyle/splicedocs-jekyll/pages/BestPractices/Ingestion/Streaming.md

 ## About Ingesting Streaming Data  {#streaming}

-Internet of Things (IoT) applications must continuously ingest data, process that data, make decisions, and then act accordingly.
-This decision making pattern typically starts with an ingestion phase of streaming raw data from the edge to a storage medium.
-Next, data engineers and data scientists iteratively process the data into a format that can be used by downstream learning, planning, and operational systems.
+Internet of Things (IoT) applications must continuously ingest data, process that data, make decisions, and then act.
+This decision-making pattern typically starts with an ingestion phase of streaming raw data from the edge to a storage medium, then data engineers and data scientists iteratively manipulate the data to get it into a form that can be used downstream by learning, planning, and operational systems.

-This topic describes how to ingest streams of IoT public weather service data into a Splice Machine table.
-You can then use the data for other purposes, such as a machine learning application that uses weather forecasts to predict critical timing of shipments.

-This topic shows you how to set up a Kafka producer that streams data from a public weather service, along with a Kafka consumer that parses the data, transforms it into Spark DataFrames, and then uses the Splice Machine Native Spark DataSource to insert each DataFrame into a Splice Machine database table.

 ## Using the Native Spark DataSource to Ingest Streaming Data  {#streamsubmit}

-This section presents a sample Spark application that uses Kafka to both produce and consume a stream of real-time weather data.
+The application documented in this section shows you how to ingest streams of IoT data into Splice Machine tables.
+This application streams weather data from a public weather data source into a Splice Machine table that you can then use for any purpose, such as a Machine Learning application that needs to consider weather forecasts to predict critical timing of shipments.

+This sample application sets up a Kafka producer that streams data from a public weather service and a Kafka consumer that parses the data, transforms it into Spark DataFrames, and then uses the Splice Machine Native Spark DataSource to insert each DataFrame into a Splice Machine database table.
+This example involves the following steps:

 1. [Create a table](#createtable) for the data in your Splice Machine database.
 2. [Create a Kafka producer](#createproducer) to stream data.
 3. [Review the sample Spark application](#createapp) that uses Kafka to consume the stream and uses the Native Spark DataSource to insert the data into the database table.

-All of the files required to build and run this program are available here: [`./examples/SparkStreamingSubmit.tar.gz`](./examples/SparkStreamingSubmit.tar.gz)
+The files needed to build and run this application are available here: [`./examples/SparkStreamingSubmit.tar.gz`](./examples/SparkStreamingSubmit.tar.gz)
 {: .noteNote}

 The input source in this example is simulated.